henryw374/firebase-clojurescript-todo-list/README.md

 But...

 * No NPM?
 In this app, the firebase APIs are served by Firebase servers, and the React library has been served from a CDN.
-This approach doesn't scale so well if you have dependencies within JS libs, but there is always the option to go the npm route if needed.
+This approach doesn't scale so well if you have multiple dependencies within JS libs, but there is always the option to go the npm route if needed.

 * There is no Clojurescript-Firebase wrapper library required.
 In this repo, the namespaces `firbase.auth` and